VASPKIT: A User-friendly Interface Facilitating High-throughput Computing and Analysis Using VASP Code: Capabilities of the Post-Processing Module

-where ${\sigma}$ and $i$ are the spin- and band-index respectively. $\varphi_{i \sigma}(\mathbf{r})$ is the normalized single-particle wave-function and $occ$ means that be summed over all occupied states.
+where ${\sigma}$ and $i$ are the spin- and band-index respectively, $\varphi_{i \sigma}(\mathbf{r})$ is the normalized single-particle wave-function. $occ$ means that summation is over all occupied states.

-The charge density difference $\Delta \rho(\mathbf{r})$ can track the charge transfer to get an idea of such as what is interacting with what in the system and how strongly.
+The charge density difference $\Delta \rho(\mathbf{r})$ can track the charge transfer and gain information of the interaction between the two parts that constitute the system.
 The $\Delta \rho_(\mathbf{r})$ can be obtained

-where $\rho_{\mathrm{A}}(\mathbf{r})$, $\rho_{\mathrm{B}}(\mathbf{r})$ and $\rho_{\mathrm{AB}}(\mathbf{r})$ are the charge density of A and B reactants, and C product.
-VAPSKIT package can extract charge-, spin-density, electrostatic potential as well as the difference of these quantities, and save as VESTA (.vasp)\cite{Kresse1996,Kresse1996a,Momma2011}, XCrysDen (.xsf) \cite{Kokalj2003}, or Gaussian (.cube) formats \cite{Frisch2009}.
+where $\rho_{\mathrm{A}}(\mathbf{r})$, $\rho_{\mathrm{B}}(\mathbf{r})$ and $\rho_{\mathrm{AB}}(\mathbf{r})$ are the charge density of reactants A and B, and product C. VAPSKIT can extract charge-density, spin-density, electrostatic potential as well as the difference of these quantities, and save them in VESTA (.vasp) \cite{Kresse1996,Kresse1996a,Momma2011}, XCrysDen (.xsf) \cite{Kokalj2003}, or Gaussian (.cube) formats \cite{Frisch2009}.

-From the three-dimensional electronic charge density and electrostatic potential one can get the average one-dimensional charge density $\overline{n}(z)$ and electrostatic potential $ \overline{V}(z)$ by calculating the planar average function $(\overline{f})$:\cite{Peressi1998}
+From the three-dimensional electronic charge density and electrostatic potential one can get the average one-dimensional charge density $\overline{n}(z)$ and electrostatic potential $ \overline{V}(z)$ by calculating the planar average function $(\overline{f})$ \cite{Peressi1998}:

 where $S$ represents the area of a unit cell in the $x-y$ plane.
 Generally, this planar-averaged charge density and potential exhibit periodic oscillations along the $z$ axis due to the spatial distribution of the electrons and ionic cores.
-These oscillations can be removed using a macroscopic averaging procedure:\cite{Peressi1998}
+These oscillations can be removed using a macroscopic averaging procedure \cite{Peressi1998}:

 where $L$ is the length of the period of oscillation along $z$.
 By definition, this macroscopic average would produce a constant value in the bulk.
-It is expected that reaches a plateau value in the bulk-like regions of each layer in the superlattice.
-As an example, figure \ref{macro} shows the calculated planar and macroscopic averages of charge density difference and electrostatic potential for a (100)-oriented GaAs/AlAs heterojunction and a (110)-oriented GaAs slab, respectively.
-The vacuum level, work function, ionization energy, electron affinity, potential alignment, which are parameters of great importance for any electronic material, can be determined as illustrated in Fig. \ref{vacuum}.\cite{Kahn2016}
+It is expected to reach a plateau value in the bulk-like regions of each layer in the superlattice.
+As an example, Figure \ref{macro} shows the calculated planar and macroscopic averages of charge density difference and electrostatic potential for a (100)-oriented GaAs/AlAs heterojunction and a (110)-oriented GaAs slab, respectively.